Šime Vrsaljko: Personal life

 Vrsaljko's great-grandfather was killed by the Yugoslav Partisans in World War II when his paternal grandfather, whom Vrsaljko was named after, was only several months old.
 When his grandfather died, he was buried with Vrsaljko's Croatia national team jersey.
 Vrsaljko's father Mladen was also a footballer who played for NK Zadar from 1992 to 1995, and his paternal uncle Svemir is a former deputy mayor of Benkovac, who served as a commander of special unit force "Poskoci" (Long-Nosed Vipers) during the Croatian War of Independence.
 Vrsaljko was born in 1992 in exile in Rijeka due to bombing of his hometown of Zadar.
 His family returned to Zadar and nearby Nadin, where his father hails from, upon the end of the war.
 His mother Branka hails from Dračevac Ninski near Poličnik.

 In June 2017, Vrsaljko married his high school love Matea Kedžo.
 On 6 June 2018, the young couple got their first child, a son.
 In mid April 2022, Vrsaljko had his second child, a daughter, from an extramarital affair with Slovenian model Kaja Vidmar.
 It is believed that he separated from Kedžo in the beginning of that year.
+In late 2023, Vrsaljko and Vidmar welcomed their second child together, a son.
+In August 2026, the two married in a secret ceremony in Petrčane.

 In January 2019, a photograph of Vrsaljko lying on a Croatian flag on the field of the Luzhniki Stadium after the 2018 World Cup semi-final match against England, taken by Drago Sopta, was chosen as the fourth most beautiful one in the world by AIPS.
 Croatian media dubbed the photograph as "legendary".
 When asked about its background, Vrsaljko has said:I was more like tired and exhausted from everything so I felt like lying down a bit and taking a rest.